Skip to main content

 wget https://fast-mirror.isrc.ac.cn/revyos/extra/images/meles/20250323/u-boot-with-spl-meles.bin

-Write Bootloader to SPI Nor Flash
+Write the Bootloader to SPI NOR Flash

 sudo cct list -u /dev/ttyUSB0